Table of Contents

-Implementation of functions using MUX
+Implementation of Functions using Multiplexer

-Implementation of Boolean function using multiplexers (MUX) is very simple.
+Implementation of Boolean function using multiplexer (MUX) is very simple.
 If you want to implement a Boolean function of n variables, you need a multiplexers that has (n-1) select lines.
 The purpose of select lines in a multiplexer is to choose which input to be forwarded to output lines.
 For

 2n input lines, you will always have n select lines and a single output line.